|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 a.
 The Application and Certification Requirements must be the original eDocs, and may not be altered.

 b.
-Applications may take up to 5 weeks for DHS/AMHD Staff to review.
+Applications may take approximately 5 weeks for DHS/AMHD Staff to review, and may be longer due to scheduling.

 If approved, you will then need to enroll with Provider Enrollment, pay the fee, and receive an onsite visit from the Office of Inspector General.
 Upon final approval from Provider Enrollment, you may then start providing services.
 This part of the process could take up to 3 additional months.